hlhartley/PicYourLandmark/README.md

 # Pic Your Landmark

-The goal of this project was to create a native app that allows users to visit famous landmarks and take pictures on their phone within a certain distance (1 mile).
-Users can gain points/gems based on how many landmarks they have 'collected' and show them off to their friends and family.
-We used react-native-expo as our primary front-end framework and the Django API for backend.
+Pic Your Landmark is a native app that allows users to visit famous landmarks and store their collection of pictures in the app.
+Users can gain points/gems based on how many landmarks they have 'collected'.
+They can show off their status as well as collection of photos to their friends and family.

 ### Set-Up:
 **Back end**